 The pilot program would not have been possible without the generous contributions from STM’s brand partners including Amazon, Burger King, Toyota, and IOMAXIS.
 Additionally, each grant is supported by contributions from electronic music industry leaders, with technology acquisition supported by Beatport and its Beats in School campaign.
-Contributing partners include Ableton, Akai, Izotope, M-Audio, MOOG, Novation, Pioneer DJ, Reverb.com, Roland, Serato, Shure Incorporated, Soundtrap, SUBPAC, Taylor Guitars, and Universal Audio.
+Contributing partners include Ableton, Akai, Izotope, M-Audio, MOOG, Novation, Pioneer DJ, Reverb.com, Roland, Serato, Shure Incorporated, Soundtrap, SUBPAC, and Taylor Guitars.

 “As the worldwide hub for electronic music, Beatport has long supported the growth of the independent creator ecosystem.
 We are thrilled to work with VH1 Save The Music and our generous technology partners on the Music Technology Grant.
 We look forward to continuing our support of the talented young creators in these schools and beyond,” said Robb McDaniels, CEO of Beatport.